Beyond the 9-5: How To Get Set Up As a Freelancer in Berlin

 Insurance is probably one of the major drawbacks of being a freelancer in Berlin.
 As a sole trader, you need to foot the bill yourself and the cost can be hefty.
 Health insurance in Germany is mandatory, and you’re really safer to opt for the public system, even though it can seem pricier at first.
 You’ll never be charged more than you can afford and if you’re unsure about what you owe, you can always drop in to one of their many support centres.
 Health insurance works out at about 14% of your income after deductions, but it’s locked to a minimum and maximum so you don’t have to worry about it cleaning you out.

-However, if you’re keen to go it alone, then the process isn’t actually that hard.
-There’s a service called Elster Online that is a relatively easy way to submit your tax returns, though you may need a German-speaking friend to help you.
+You can either find a tax accountant to help you with the submission of your tax return, or you can choose to do it alone. if you’re keen to do it alone, then the process isn’t actually that hard.
+There’s a service called ELSTER Online that is a relatively easy way to submit your tax returns, though you may need a German-speaking friend to help you.

 Networking is an awful word but when you’re a freelancer, it’s important to get your face out there.
 Networking doesn’t have to mean falsely schmoozing at events and working the room, firing business cards at everyone either — though it can if you want.
 It just means attending events that interest you, and making friends with the people you meet there.
 You’ll be surprised at how fruitful this really is.
 Speaking from personal experience, every single client that came my way was through a friend’s recommendation.
 I didn’t apply for a single job.
 Of course, applications are a necessary part of getting work, but getting your face out there will help you skip that phase in the future.